-- Administer the Dane County Employee Bus Pass Program and Dane County Emergency Ride Home (ERH) Program. - Regularly meet with WisDOT and SEWRPC to coordinate and collaborate on TDM initiatives, including administration and promotion of the statewide ride-matching platform.
-Conduct publicity, marketing, presentations, and other outreach to engage new and existing users.
+- Promote and administer the Dane County Employee Bus Pass Program and Dane County Emergency Ride Home (ERH) Program. - Coordinate with WisDOT and SEWRPC TDM staff on initiatives including administration and promotion of the statewide ride-matching platform. - Provide ride-matching services and promote alternatives to driving alone through presentations, tabling, commuter challenges, employer engagement, and other activities.

-- Provide ride-matching services and promote alternatives to driving alone through presentations, event tabling, commuter challenges, employer engagement, and other activities. - Work with partners including Dane County, UW-Madison, local communities, Downtown Madison Inc., Sustain Dane, Destination Madison and others to expand employer engagement and raise awareness of resources such as the Commute Options Program Toolkit.
-Support employer-sponsored commute programs, conduct employee outreach, and increase employer use of the rideshare platform for ride-matching and incentives.
+- Work with partners including Dane County, UW-Madison, local communities, Downtown Madison Inc., Sustain Dane, Destination Madison and others to expand employer engagement and raise awareness of resources such as the Employer Commute Options Program Toolkit.
+Support employer-sponsored commute programs, conduct employee outreach, and increase employer use of the rideshare platform for ride-matching and incentives. - Coordinate with UW-Madison, Dane County and Metro Transit to implement and continuously improve the jointly funded annual rideshare advertising campaign. - Implement the RoundTrip marketing strategy via tactics including print and digital materials, advertising, presentations, tabling, and partnerships with local organizations.
+Work with the Marketing and Communications Specialist to increase outreach to employers and individuals, expand social media and earned media, and develop new communication tools. - Work with Commute with Enterprise to support the State of Wisconsin Vanpool Program.

-- Coordinate with the UW, Dane County and Metro Transit to implement the jointly funded rideshare advertising campaign, and to identify and assess the efficacy of new advertising strategies. - Promote the RoundTrip program using strategies and tactics outlined in the RoundTrip Marketing Strategy, including print and digital materials, advertising, and partnerships with local organizations.
-Work with the new MPO Marketing and Communication Specialist to increase outreach to employers and individuals, expand social media and earned media presence, and develop new communication - Work with Commute with Enterprise, the new administrator of the State of Wisconsin Vanpool Program, to maintain routes in the rideshare platform and promote the program to workers and employers in Dane County.
-Work with partners to explore ways to expand vanpooling in the Madison region via a program that leverages federal funding for vanpool subsidies. - Engage partners and facilitate intergovernmental coordination of TDM programs and initiatives in the region through the TDM Coordinating Committee. - Assist area communities with TDM initiatives including the City of Madison TDM Program, workforce transportation initiatives, and pursuing TDM opportunities during development and redevelopment.
-Assist with surveys, presentations, and strategy research and development as needed. - Administer TDM incentives and raise awareness through ongoing promotions for transit, carpooling, bicycling, walking, and telework.
-This includes working with partners to market the ERH program and Dane County Employee Bus Pass Program, and to develop new incentives. - Assist active living groups and related initiatives in the region such as the Dane County Safe Routes to Schools program, Madison Age-Friendly Community Workgroup, and others. - Support the production and distribution of the Dane County Bicycle Map. - Maintain program databases and track key performance indicators. - Explore opportunities to grow the TDM program through strategic planning; developing a mini-grant pilot for employers; and creating a targeted outreach plan for new residents and movers.
+- Convene quarterly regional TDM Coordinating Committee meetings to engage regional partners and facilitate intergovernmental coordination of TDM programs and initiatives. - Assist area communities with TDM initiatives including the City of Madison TDM Program, workforce transportation, and TDM during development and redevelopment.
+Assist with surveys, presentations, research and strategy development as needed. - Plan and implement TDM incentives, including transportation challenges and targeted promotions for transit, carpooling, bicycling, walking, and telework, to increase engagement with non-drive-alone transportation options. - Work with area communities and organizations to raise awareness about initiatives related to TDM, including National Week Without Driving, National TDM Week, and Walk/Bike to School/Work days Assist active living groups and initiatives in the region such as the Dane County Safe Routes to Schools program, Madison Age-Friendly Community Workgroup, and others. - Support the redesign, production and distribution of the Dane County Bicycle Map. - Maintain program databases and track key performance indicators. - Explore opportunities to grow the TDM program through strategic planning, employer-based incentive partnerships, and targeted outreach to new residents and movers.